-HIGHLIGHT OF THE YEAR TRUST JOINS SIGN UP TO SAFETY CAMPAIGN Link to national campaign enhances commitment in key area of patient care.
+HIGHLIGHT OF THE YEAR - TRUST JOINS SIGN UP TO SAFETY CAMPAIGN Link to national campaign enhances commitment in key area of patient care signed up to five pledges that strengthen patient safety under the following headings: Put patient safety first; Continually learn; Honesty; Collaborate; Support.
 This fits in with the Trust's strategic plan and complements the new national Duty of Candour which will be monitored by the Care Quality Commission (CQC).
 While this new duty does not differ from the Trust's current approach, all Trusts will now have to identify that an incident causing moderate or major harm has happened, apologise and tell the patient about it swiftly and honestly and provide them with appropriate support or remedial treatment.